codeenigma/ce-deploy/docs/install/README.md

 ### Installation
 1. Clone this repository (typically to the deploy user `$HOME` directory)
 2. Copy the install/example.vars.yml file to install/vars.yml
-3. Amend the vars.yml file, and change the ansible_deploy.username to your "deploy" user.
+3. Amend the vars.yml file, and change the ce_deploy.username to your "deploy" user.
 4. Run the install playbook: ```ansible-playbook install/self-update.yml --extra-vars="@install/vars.yml" ```
 Past this step, the vars.yml file can be safely deleted.